NCAR/HPC-Docs/docs/allocations/university-allocations/index.md

 *Resources for unsponsored graduate students, postdocs, and new faculty*

-A graduate student, post-doctoral researcher, or new faculty member at a U.S. university can request a one-time allocation of up to 400,000 Cheyenne core-hours; 500,000 Derecho core-hours; and 1,500 Derecho GPU-hours.
+A graduate student, post-doctoral researcher, or new faculty member at a U.S. university can request a one-time allocation of up to 500,000 Derecho core-hours and 1,500 Derecho GPU-hours.
 These awards typically support dissertations, help foster early career research, or provide seed resources for pursuing funded research.